Sebobo/Shel.Blog/README.md

 * `Author` The author which will be included in the xml.
 * `Description for the feed` A short description which will be included in the xml.

+### Setup page rendering

+By default the `Feed`, `Category` and `Article` document types will inherit their rendering from `Neos.Neos:Page`.
+So if you extended this prototype in your own site package, the rendering should work fine as this package will override the `Neos.Neos:PrimaryContent` prototype which most projects use to render the main content area.
+This way the blog will render it's own content where you usually have your main content.

+If not you might get an error like `No template path set. ...`.
+Then you have to tell the package which document prototype it should use as basis.

+For the `Neos.Demo` site package it would look like this:

+    prototype(Shel.Blog:Document.GenericBlogPage) < prototype(Neos.NodeTypes:Page)

+This way, the feed, category and article document types will know how to render.
+Of course you can also give their prototypes each a different parent prototype instead of the `GenericBlogPage`.

+That would look like this:

+    prototype(Shel.Blog:Document.Feed) < prototype(My.Package:MyFeedPage)
+    prototype(Shel.Blog:Document.Article) < prototype(My.Package:MyArticlePage)

+Changing the parent prototype of `Feed` will also change the one for `Category` as it inherits from `Feed`.

+Remember that you need to render the `Neos.Neos:PrimaryContent` object somewhere to get output.

 ### Configure allowed content types

 By default the blog article allows most elements defined in `Neos.NodeTypes`.